 Hibachi Pork Fried Rice is one of my favorite things about going out for hibachi!
 Now you can make this awesome pork fried rice right at home!

-Hibachi Pork Fried Rice Recipe
+Hibachi Fried Rice (with ground pork)

 An awesome shortcut if you want a super quick meal, stop on your way home and grab a quart of rice at your favorite Chinese restaurant, dinner will be done in 15 minutes!